Rose Bowl (stadium): Renovations

 The press box was updated before the 1962 Rose Bowl with an elevator and two rows.
 The cost was $356,000.
 The Press Box was refurbished for UCLA's move in 1982 and the 1984 Summer Olympics.
 In 2011 and 2012, the press box was undergoing renovation as part of the larger renovation originally budgeted at $152 million in 2010.
 Costs had increased to $170 million during construction.
 Work proceeded during the 2011 football season, and was expected to be completed before the UCLA Bruins' first home game in 2012.
 Some unforeseen problems had been encountered due to the stadium's age and some renovations done in the early 1990s.
 Most of the planned renovations were completed in 2013.
-Because of the increased construction cost, items deferred for the future are additional new restrooms, the historic field hedge, new entry-gate structures, ribbon boards & additional new concession stands.
-The stadium has started "The Brick Campaign" to help pay for some of the cost of the renovations.
+Because of the increased construction cost, items deferred for the future are additional new restrooms, the historic field hedge, new entry-gate structures, ribbon boards and additional new concession stands.
+The stadium started "The Brick Campaign" to help pay for some of the cost of the renovations.
 The Brick Campaign, completed in 2014, features a large logo of the Pasadena Tournament of Roses and the donor bricks arranged by universities in front of the south main entrance to the stadium.
 A large 30 ft tall by 77 ft wide LED video display board was added to the north end of the stadium as a part of the renovation.